Welcome to today's edition of the Rush 24-7 podcast.

 Vice President Biden was less forthcoming about the unfolding drama.

-Uh since this happened, I'm not in a position right now to comment on it.
+I'm not in a position right now to comment on it.

 Biden said his pool reporters were shown the door.

-We're uh working, we're working, I mean, we're working really, really hard.
+I mean, we're working really, really hard.

-We're we're working uh around the clock.
+We're working around the clock.

-I'm still laughing over David Rodham Gurgen.
+I'm still laughing over David Rodam Gergen.

-The President of the United States is too busy.
+The president of the United States is too busy.

-Now the Constitution claims, says, doesn't claim, says, that the President of the United States is the commander-in-chief.
+Now, the Constitution claims, says, doesn't claim, says that the President of the United States is the Commander-in-Chief.

 The Constitution of the United States doesn't say a word about housing, health care, mortgage refinancing, or anything else of that nature.

-But he's too busy on all those other things, according to David Rodham Gurgen to be concerned about an incident involving an American cargo ship on the high seas that has now resulted in an $800 million U.S. naval destroyer being on sea.
+But he's too busy on all those other things, according to David Rodham Gergen, to be concerned about an incident involving an American cargo ship on the high seas that has now resulted in an $800 million U.S. naval destroyer being on sea.

 Too busy to be occupied with that.